hbhargava7/NorthStar-Server/README.md

 ```
 source virtualenvironment/bin/activate
 ```
+Note that there are substantial issues with the virtual environment at this point and you may be better served working without it for the time being.
+At present, any dependencies added must be installed manually on the server.

 The application uses `Flask` to manage RESTful queries, and the `Flask` server may be started by:
 ```
 set flask_app = app.py